 Volunteer fire relief associations exist to pay service pensions to retiring volunteer firefighters.
-Nearly all relief associations in Minnesota also provide for the payment of a survivor benefit following the death of an association member, and a disability benefit should an association member become permanently disabled.
+Nearly all relief associations in Minnesota also provide for the payment of a survivor benefit following the death of an association member and a disability benefit should an association member become permanently disabled.
+In this column I'll share more information about disability benefits.